 - Add noodles and the remaining sauce.
 Toss them and cook for about 3 minutes or until the noodles are heated through.
 Add hot water if it gets too dry.Dried noodles will take about 5 minutes to cook.

 - Add cabbage, mushrooms, sausage, and shrimp.
-Toss them together.
-Turn off the heat.
+Toss them together, then turn off the heat.

 - Add scallions, ground pepper, and cilantro (if using).
 Squeeze some lemon or calamansi juice.
 Serve and enjoy!